 The SEA . . .
 Key facts

 The SEA was a fundamental stage in the EU’s development for several reasons.
-The SEA effectively sought to prepare Europe for a new round of integration to be completed the early 1990s and in doing so revived European integration after a period of ‘Euro-sclerosis’ or ‘Euro-stagnation’ throughout the 1970’s and 80’s.
+The SEA effectively sought to prepare Europe for a new round of integration to be completed by the early 1990s and, in doing so, revived European integration after a period of ‘Euro-sclerosis’ or ‘Euro-stagnation’ throughout the 1970’s and 80’s.

 The idea of the SEA was to highlight and develop the means for Europe to complete its internal market.
-That the SEA was designed so as to turn the EEC from a common market to a single market.
+The SEA was designed so as to turn the EEC from a common market to a single market.

 - Common market means there are few or no barriers to trade and commerce between national markets.

 - Single market means there is one big EU-wide market with zero barriers of any kind.